Microsoft 365 Single Sign-On Setup Guide

 4. You can now enter your password and sign in to troubleshoot the SSO issue

-Enable Multi-Factor Authentication for Office 365
+Enable Multi-Factor Authentication for Microsoft 365